 Pursuant to the MAA, for COFECE to establish a relevant market, it needs to take the following into consideration:

-- the good’s distribution costs; its relevant inputs; and its complementary goods and substitutes from other regions or abroad, taking into account freights, insurance, tariffs and non-tariff restrictions, the restrictions imposed by economic agents or their associations, and the time required to supply the market from these regions;
+- the product’s distribution costs, its relevant inputs, and its complementary goods and substitutes from other regions or abroad, taking into account freights, insurance, tariffs and non-tariff restrictions, the restrictions imposed by economic agents or their associations, and the time required to supply the market from these regions;

 - the costs and opportunities that users or consumers have to access other markets;